Imuaz/alx-low_level_programming/0x1E-search_algorithms/README.md

 - …

 ## Header file:open_file_folder:
-- [search_algos.h](./search_algos.h): header file containing prototypes of all functions used kn the project.
+- [search_algos.h](./search_algos.h): header file contains the ALX provided prototypes of all functions, prototypes of some helper functions, and data structure definitions used in the project.

 |File|Prototype|
 |----|---------|